chaos511/Alex2ESP/readme.md

 # Alex2ESP

-Alex2ESP is a lightweight C++ library for integrating ESP8266 and ESP32 microcontrollers with Amazon Alexa smart home APIs.
+Alex2ESP is a lightweight Arduino/PlatformIO library for integrating ESP8266 and ESP32 microcontrollers with Amazon Alexa smart home APIs.
 The library simplifies the process of creating Alexa-compatible devices using MQTT.

-For more details on how to configure Alex2ESP, visit [Alex2ESP Documentation](https://alex2mqtt.stormysdream.club/).
+For more details on how to configure Alex2ESP, visit [Alex2MQTT Documentation](https://alex2mqtt.stormysdream.club/).

 ---

 ## Features
-- Supports various Alexa smart home capabilities.
+- Supports "All" Alexa smart home capabilities.
-- Provides action mapping for advanced customization.
+- Provides action mapping for advanced directive customization including Open,Close,Raise,and Lower commands.
-- Simple integration with Wi-Fi and MQTT.
+- Allows custom JSON injection in both discovery and state reporting to allow for unsupported devices.
 - Event-driven architecture for handling Alexa directives.
 ---

+## Alternatives

+  one of the most popular library for controlling esp like devices using alexa is [FauxmoESP]{https://github.com/vintlabs/fauxmoESP} however FauxmoESP works by emulating a light bulb so it is limited in what commands it accepts.

+---

 ## Quick Start
 ### Installation
-Download the library and include it in your Arduino IDE project:
+Download the library as zip or via PlatformIO and include it in your project:
 ```cpp
 #include <Alex2ESP.h>
 ```